• Skip to primary navigation

 Badam kheer ingredients.

-Almonds (Badam) – Almonds are the star ingredient of this kheer.
+Almonds (Badam) are the star ingredient of this kheer.
 Use the best quality whole almonds for the best result.

 Milk – Always use whole milk (full-fat milk) to make the best creamy kheer recipe.

-Others – You will also need saffron strands, cardamom powder, and sugar to. make badam kheer recipe.
-Garnish almond kheer with slivered nuts like almonds and pistachios and dried rose petals.
+Others – To make the badam kheer recipe, you will also need saffron strands, cardamom powder, and sugar.
+Garnish the almond kheer with slivered nuts like almonds, pistachios, and dried rose petals.

 You can also crush whole green cardamom pods in a mortar and pestle and use them in place of ground cardamom.